1ige/Market-Diagnostic-Dashboard/docs/INDICATOR_FIXES.md

-# Indicator Review and Fixes - December 2025
+# Indicator Review and Fixes - December 2025 (Analyst Confidence update)

 ## Summary
 Comprehensive review of all indicator logic, calculations, and configurations revealed critical errors in database configuration and calculation logic.
 All issues have been fixed and validated.